MichaelCurrin/vsc-extension-quickstart/docs/start-fresh.md

 ## Generate the extension

+Run this command to use NPX, which comes with NPM and will fetch and run a package without installing it.
+In this case we use yeoman (`yo`) and the template we request is for VS Code.

 ```sh
 $ npx yo code
 ```

+You'll then get promoted for input.

-Enter answers in the REPL - for example:
+Enter answers in the REPL - questions and answers for example:

 ```
 # ?
 What type of extension do you want to create?
 New Extension (TypeScript)